 Dr. Rafal Soborski is professor of international politics at Richmond, the American International University in London.
 He has taught and published extensively on globalization, ideology, social movements, and green politics.
 He is the author of two books: Ideology in a Global Age: Continuity and Change (Palgrave Macmillan 2013) and Ideology and the Future of Progressive Social Movements (Rowman and Littlefield 2018).

-Articles published in The Global Studies Journal are peer reviewed by scholars who are active members of the Global Studies Research Network.
+Articles published in The International Journal of Interdisciplinary Global Studies are peer reviewed by scholars who are active members of the Global Studies Research Network.
 Reviewers may be past or present conference delegates, fellow submitters to the journal, or scholars who have volunteered to referee articles and have been screened by Common Ground Research Networks’ editorial team.
 This engagement with the Research Network, as well as Common Ground Research Networks’ criterion-based evaluation system, distinguishes our peer review process from those journals that have a more top-down, editor-centric approach to refereeing.

 Participating in the review process is a great way to gain firsthand experience with the publishing process.